 We started the next day with a good inspection of the route.
 Did we underestimate the route?
 If the coming days would be as difficult as the last 15 kilometers, we were going to have a hard time!
 Luckily the roads improved from that point, with only a few mean steep climbs and some sandy roads, but nothing crazy.
 We could cycle everything again from that point.

 The landscape slowly opened up and the first monkey puzzle trees appeared on the horizon.
 It is a distinct and funny looking tree that typifies the landscape here.
 This evergreen tree can grow up to 40 meters and is the national tree of Chile.
 And as you probably figured, it is also what the monkey puzzle trail is named after.

 Cycling on Lonquimay volcano and its lava field

-We were slowly nearing the Lonquimay volcano, a snow-capped volcano we have seen on the horizon the last couple of days.
-Lonquimay erupted on Christmas Day in 1988, leaving a massive lava field of over 10 km long in the valley.
-The road snakes around the lava field and volcano.
+We were slowly nearing the Lonquimay volcano, a snow-capped volcano that was already visible from a far distance in the last couple of days.
+Lonquimay erupted in 1988, leaving a massive lava field of over 10 km long in the valley.
+The road snakes up the lava field and volcano.

 Access was granted and we arrived in paradise!
 So many monkey puzzle trees!
 Combined with the crystal clear streams and Mapuche people truly taking care of their land, the region had something magical.
 Incredibly beautiful!
 The day was filled with laughter and smiles on our faces that such beautiful places exist.
 With no one else around, the beauty, peace, and quiet of the place made us utterly happy.